 In Kenya two black inventors have designed and developed an amazing breakthrough.
 They have created a bio robotic device that responds to brain signals allowing for any paraplegic to be able to have the ability of arm or leg usage.
 This innovation opens the door for a world of opportunity for humanity.
 David Gathu and Moses Kinyua are creating waves in robotics that will help change the landscape of modern physical rehabilitation.
 These inventors are pushing the envelope along with countless black people across the Diaspora.

 Encourage the black intellect for life changing innovation as this group has shown and proved continually.
 Most recently a black woman cracked the code to cure cancer and a black man cured deafness.
-Given an optimal environment to grow mentally and proper resources to manifest black people can advance society at least 200 years technologically.
+Given an optimal environment to grow mentally and proper resources, black people can advance society at least 200 years technologically.